Disorder to Order Transition in 1D non-reciprocal Cahn-Hilliard Model: Model and Methods

+\end{enumerate} One can also consider fixed boundary conditions for $\mu$, but it is not compatible with the conservation of mass, thus we do not consider this case.

 To study the phenomenology, we numerically integrate \cref{eq:nrch} on a 1D domain of length $L$ that is discretized using $N$ points.
-For P-BC, we use a pseudo-spectral algorithm that employs a second-order exponential time-differencing scheme \cite{cox2002} for time marching.
-For N-BC and D-BC, we perform the simulations using a Chebyshev polynomials based spectral Tau method implemented using the Dedalus framework \cite{burns2020}.
-Additionally, we also use Dedalus to cross-check our results for the periodic domain.
-The source code to simulate the 1D NRCH model using Dedalus is available at \url{https://github.com/navdeeprana/DedalusScripts}.
+For P-BC, we use a pseudo-spectral algorithm with a second-order exponential time-differencing scheme~\cite{cox2002} for time marching.
+For N-BC and D-BC, we perform the simulations using a Chebyshev polynomials based spectral Tau method implemented by the Dedalus framework~\cite{burns2020}.
+Additionally, we use Dedalus to cross-check our results for the periodic domain.
+The source code to simulate the 1D NRCH model for all the boundary conditions considered here using Dedalus is available at \url{https://github.com/navdeeprana/DedalusScripts}.

 We start all our simulations with a small perturbation to the homogeneous state. i.e., $\phi(x,0)=\delta\phi(x)$, where at every point $x$ the initial perturbation $\delta\phi(x)$ is drawn from a uniform distribution.
-Further, we impose $\int_{0}^{L} \phi(x, 0) \dd x = 0$, which remains constant throughout the entire evolution due to the overall conservation law.
+Further, we impose $\int_{0}^{L} \phi(x, 0) \dd x = 0$, which remains constant throughout the entire time evolution due to the conservation of mass.
 Unless reported otherwise, we average over eight or more independent realizations of initial conditions for each data point reported in the paper.